-The Credit Suisse Global Wealth report just came out, and while some serious efforts to fight inequalities still have to be made - 1 percent of the adults in the world are millionaires and hold 44 percent of the global wealth - this report also confirms the decrease in the gap between the richest and poorest started in 2016.
-It also indicates a quicker than anticipated number of new millionaires in high economic growth regions, opening some new challenges for the wealth management industry.
+The Credit Suisse Global Wealth report has been released, and while some serious efforts to fight inequalities still have to be made — 1% of the adults in the world are millionaires and hold 44% of the global wealth — this report also confirms the decrease in the gap between the richest and poorest started in 2016.
+It also indicates a quicker than anticipated number of new millionaires in high economic growth regions, generating some new challenges for the wealth management industry.

 At a time where the fintech companies have profoundly modified the banking landscape, client acquisition and retention are more important than ever, especially for private bankers whose customers’ lifetime value is significantly higher than their retail counterparts.

-Needless to say, a simple improvement of the customer experience via better digital channels won’t be enough to satisfy HNWI expecting a prime range of services in line with their complex needs.
+Needless to say, a simple improvement of the customer experience via better digital channels won’t be enough to satisfy high-net-worth individuals (HNWI) expecting a prime range of services in line with their complex needs.
 Therefore, the wealth management leaders are busy creating better personalization services for their customers, leveraging the newly implemented digital channels to decrease the cost of their services.
-They hope to be able to better target Gen Y, more sensitive to price and more prone to compare the different offers available on the market before making a decision.
+They hope to be able to better target Generation Y, who are more sensitive to price and more prone to compare the different offers available on the market before making a decision.

 Not only will they expect more socially responsible investment ideas, but they will not hesitate to move their assets to have access to a better digital platform providing around-the-clock analysis, data analytics, and even e-communities to exchange trade ideas and investment strategies.